 Late in 1869, the Kansas City, Fort Scott, and Gulf Railroad was completed to Fort Scott, and from there, it was pushed southward to Columbus, arriving in April 1870.

 On March 24, 1870, the Fort Scott & Gulf Railroad Company’s graders broke ground for the building of a depot, and the permanency and prosperity of the town were assured.
-At that time, important events followed each other in rapid succession.
+At that time, important events occurred in rapid succession.
 On April 8, the first freight train entered Columbus; three days later, the first passenger train arrived; and on the 18th, the people of Columbus enjoyed a complimentary excursion to Fort Scott.

 The Columbus Union Sunday School was organized in the Baptist Chapel on May 8, 1870.
 Dr. A.F.
 Childs was elected Superintendent, and J. S. Vincent, Secretary.
 This Sunday school continued for five years.
 The Baptist Sunday School was organized on August 22, 1882, with 32 scholars, L.D.
 Dana was elected Superintendent.